zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ---
 author: Mike Griese
 created on: 2024-07-19
-last updated: 2024-12-31
+last updated: 2025-01-08
 issue id: n/a
 ---

 # Run v2 Extensions SDK

 _aka "DevPal", "PT Run v2", "DevSearch", "Windows Command Palette", this thing has many names.
-I'll use DevPal throughout the doc_
+I'll use "DevPal" throughout the doc_

 > [NOTE!]
 > Are you here to just see what the SDK looks like?
 Skip to the [Actions